jameslnewell/tradie/README.md

     tradie test --watch

-There's no need to setup any compilers for `mocha`, this command bundles all your test files (`*.test.js`) using your `browserify` transforms/plugins, then runs the generated test bundle with `mocha`.
+There's no need to setup extensions or compilers for `mocha`, this command bundles all your test files (`*.test{.js,.jsx,etc`) using your `browserify` transforms/plugins, then runs the generated test bundle with `mocha`.

 Mocha options may be configured in a `.mocharc` file: